List of DC Comics characters: S: Scylla

-Scylla is a character appearing in American comic books published by DC Comics.
+Scylla is a character appearing in comic books published by DC Comics.
 Created by Peter David and Martin Egeland, she first appeared in Aquaman (vol. 5) #1 (August 1994).

 Scylla and her husband Charybdis are international terrorists who attempt to kill Aquaman.
-However, Scylla was killed and Charybdis was driven mad by grief, trying to kill and absorb Aquaman's powers.
+However, Scylla was killed and Charybdis was driven mad by grief, trying to kill Aquaman and absorb his powers.

 Shakedown

-Shakedown is the name of two characters appearing in American comic books published by DC Comics.
+Shakedown is the name of two characters appearing in comic books published by DC Comics.

-Shakedown I
+First version

-Shakedown is an unnamed man and a member of the Masters of Disaster who possesses geokinesis.
+The first Shakedown is an unnamed man and a member of the Masters of Disaster who possesses geokinesis.
 He serves as the peacekeeper of the group.

-Shakedown II
+Second version

-In "DC All In", an unnamed blonde-haired man appears as a member of the Masters of Disaster and possesses the same powers as the original.
+In "DC All In", an unnamed man appears as the second Shakedown, a member of the Masters of Disaster and possesses the same powers as the original.

 Shakedown in other media

-An original incarnation of Shakedown appears in Black Lightning, portrayed by Hosea Chanchez.
-This version is Marcus Bishop, an inmate who gained his powers through an A.S.A. experiment called "Project Masters of Disaster".
+An original incarnation of Shakedown, Marcus Bishop, appears in Black Lightning, portrayed by Hosea Chanchez.
+This version is an inmate who gained his powers through an A.S.A. experiment called "Project Masters of Disaster".